naingyeminn/forex/README.md

 ##About

 FOREX is a Shell Script to get foreign currency exchange rate in Myanmar Kyats.
-This script fetches the information from CB Bank and KBZ Bank websites and shows excange rates for USD, EUR, and SGD.
+This script fetches the information from CB Bank, KBZ Bank and AYA Bank websites and shows excange rates for USD, EUR, and SGD.

 ##Installation